 You must pass on certain information about products if you are an FBO selling food products to other businesses, not to the final consumer.
 At the end of the supply chain, whoever is selling a food product to the final consumer must have all the information they need to provide.

 Information you must give

 If the food will be sold non pre-packed to the final consumer, you must provide all the information required for non pre-packed foods.

 If the food will be sold pre-packed to the final consumer, you must provide all information required for pre-packed food.
 This applies even if the pre-packing will be done by someone else after you sell it.

-If you don’t know how the food will be sold to the final consumer, you should assume that it will be pre-packed.
+If you do not know how the food will be sold to the final consumer, you should assume that it will be pre-packed.

-You must provide the information on the pre-packaging if the packaging will not be changed before the product is sold to the final consumer.
+You must give the information on the pre-packaging if the packaging will not be changed before the product is sold to the final consumer.